aheinrich/bench-resttest/README.md

 ```

 # Testing
-There are no unit tests ... :-\
+There are no unit tests ... :neutral_face:

-There are no e2e tests ... :-\
+There are no e2e tests ... :neutral_face:

 **...
 What.
 What?!
 Why not?**